bbawj/NTU-Downdetector/README.md

 Create a `.env.local` file to store your MySQL database configs securely which will be ignored by git.
 Follow the template shown in [.env.example](.env.example)

 Make sure to create a local MySQL database in your local machine before running the development server.
+Run the SQL setup file in [setup.sql](/lib/setup.sql).
+This will create the standard database with dummy data.

 Run the development server: